douglasselias/parallelism-concepts/README.md

 ## IPC - Shared Memory

-[IPC - Shared Memory](https://www.geeksforgeeks.org/ipc-shared-memory/) is a way to communicate between two different processes.
+[IPC - Shared Memory](https://www.geeksforgeeks.org/ipc-shared-memory/) is a way to communicate between two different processes using shared memory.

 My notes: Can't think of any real world use case for this and couldn't find any examples online.

 ## IPC - Message Passing

-[IPC - Message Passing](https://www.geeksforgeeks.org/inter-process-communication-ipc/) is a way to communicate between two different processes.
+[IPC - Message Passing](https://www.geeksforgeeks.org/inter-process-communication-ipc/) is a way to communicate between two different processes using messages.

 My notes: Can't think of any real world use case for this and couldn't find any examples online.

 From my understanding the goal should be to only have one process running (your program).
-Think about a server hosted on a machine of a cloud service.
-Creating another process on that machine will consume memory and cpu power that could be better used for your main server process.
+Think about a server hosted on a machine in a cloud service.
+Creating another process on that machine will consume memory and CPU power that could be better used for your main server process.

 ## Threads VS Goroutines